python/cpython/Doc/library/logging.rst

 .. function:: getLevelNamesMapping()

    Returns a mapping from level names to their corresponding logging levels.
-The returned mapping is copied from internal mapping on each call to this function.
+For example, the string "CRITICAL" maps to :const:`CRITICAL`.
+The returned mapping is copied from an internal mapping on each call to this function.

    .. versionadded:: 3.11